 0c.
-The SP is provided with the SI during the SLA.
-The SP is may associate a specific UE subscription with the SI received from the SNPN.
-The SP may have contract with multiple SNPNs and the SP may maintain multiple SIs from different SNPNs.
+The SP is provided with the SI-SUPI during the SLA.
+The SP is may associate a specific UE subscription with the SI-SUPI received from the SNPN.
+The SP may have contract with multiple SNPNs and the SP may maintain multiple SI-SUPIs from different SNPNs.

 1. The UE selects the SNPN as suitable serving network and sends Registration Request message.
 The UE includes its UE identifier (UE-ID).
 For example, the UE-ID can be in form of NAI, where the "realm"-part of the NAI identifies the UE's subscription owner (SO).